josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

    via reflection.
 2. Uses CoreCLR implementations from .NET 6.0.
 Simpler alternatives may be substituted in .NET Standard 2.1.
 3. Internally relies on `Enum.GetName(Type, Object)`.
-4. Value-type pointers allow `ref struct` generics, but some methods must be written in IL (not C#).
+4. Value-type pointers support `ref struct` generics, but due to C# compiler restrictions, some methods must be implemented in IL.

-#### AOT Support
+### AOT Support

-This package is AOT-friendly, and almost all of its features support both MonoAOT and NativeAOT, including Mono's full AOT and the obsolete reflection-free mode of Native AOT.
+This package is AOT-friendly, and almost all of its features support both Mono AOT and Native AOT, including full AOT and the obsolete reflection-free mode.

 The only features that require reflection are:

-* Retrieving references from multidimensional arrays when using .NET 5.0 or earlier.
+* Retrieving references from multidimensional arrays when targeting .NET 5.0 or earlier.
-* Native AOT detection when using .NET 5.0 or earlier.
+* Native AOT detection when targeting .NET 5.0 or earlier.
-* Handling managed buffers when using .NET 6.0 or earlier.
+* Handling managed buffers when targeting .NET 6.0 or earlier.

-Starting with .NET 7.0 and later, the use of reflection can be completely avoided.
+Starting with .NET 7.0, the use of reflection can be completely avoided.

+**Note:** Retrieving references from multidimensional arrays of `unmanaged` elements does **not** rely on reflection, even when targeting .NET 5.0 or earlier.

 ---